 This South American grain has been known as a superfood.
 Quinoa is packed with more vitamins, minerals, protein, healthy fats, and fiber than popular grains such as whole wheat, oats, and many others.

 It contains all nine essential amino acids that your body needs.
 Quinoa great source of antioxidants that neutralize potentially harmful molecules called free radicals.

-Corn is very popular among the whole grain food lover.
-It’s essential food around the world and grown in higher quantities than wheat and rice.
-Whole unprocessed corns packed with vitamins, minerals, fiber, and antioxidants.
+Corn is very popular among whole-grain food lovers.
+It’s essential food around the world and is grown in higher quantities than wheat and rice.
+Whole unprocessed corn is packed with vitamins, minerals, fiber, and antioxidants.

 Yellow Corn contains lutein and zeaxanthin, which have been linked to a lower risk of macular degeneration and cataracts.

 Whole Barley is an ancient grain that has been consumed for thousands of years.
 It contains a higher amount of dietary fiber than any of the other grains, plus it has an array of phytochemicals and the soluble fiber beta-glucan.

 These antioxidants may help to reduce bad cholesterol and build immunity.

 Buckwheat seeds are packed with nutrients such as manganese, magnesium, copper, phosphorus, iron, B vitamins, and fiber.
 However, its seeds are carbohydrate-rich and lend themselves to the same uses as wheat.